empios/Pangolin/README.md

 Because this is a static site, no build step is required.

-## Deploy

-The simplest deployment path is GitHub Pages:

-1. Push the repository to GitHub.
-2. Open repository settings.
-3. Enable Pages from the repository root.
-4. Use `index.html` as the entry page.

-Any static host works as long as it serves the repository root.

 ## Project status

 Pangolin is an independent design-system study.
 It is useful as a visual prototype, documentation artifact, and static UI reference.
 It is not yet a versioned production framework or package.